bishnudev1/bishnudev1/README.md

 ## I'm a Student, Learner, Developer, Creator, and Mentor!!

 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on a AI project .
+- 🔭 𝚂𝚝𝚞𝚍𝚢𝚒𝚗𝚐 Computer Science & Engineering 𝚊𝚝 College of Engineering & Management, Kolaghat, 2020-24
 - 🌱 I’m currently learning Backend Framewark
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything